RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/robotics-project-guide/choose-a-sim.md

 - How to determine the type of simulator you require based on your project's specifications.
 - The pros and cons of various simulators tailored for robotics, machine learning/reinforcement learning, and visualization.

-## Why Are Simulators Important in Robotics Projects?
+## Should You Simulate?
+Why Are Simulators Important in Robotics Projects?

-Simulators play a crucial role in robotics for several reasons:

-- **Cost Efficiency**: Developing and testing in a virtual environment reduces the need for expensive hardware prototypes.
-- **Safety**: Allows for the testing of potentially dangerous scenarios without risk to humans or equipment.
-- **Accelerated Development**: Facilitates rapid prototyping and debugging, enabling quicker iterations.
-- **Accessibility**: Provides a platform for learning and experimentation without the necessity of physical robots.
-- **Reproducibility**: Ensures consistent testing conditions, which is essential for algorithm validation.

 Say that you want to deploy our quadruped robot `Tod` in a shopping mall.
 You already developed the software that will be running on `Tod` and integrated the peripheral hardware such as a camera for vision.
 But you're not sure whether everything will work nicely together when you actually put it into use.
 Will the perception work as intended and recognize obstacles?
 Will the planner output an optimal path based on the perceived obstacles and goal points?
 Will the controller move the robot as intended along the path given by the planner?

 It's hard to tell, and you most certainly do not want to test this out for the first time in a crowded shopping mall!
 Here, a simulator can help.
 When developing a software component for your robot, you can use readily available open-source simulators to test out how your software might work in the real world.
 You can simulate the robot's behavior, such as the sensor measurements and controller gains, and also the environment, such as friction, gravity, wind, etc. Once you simulate the robot in this "fake world", you may detect some problems with your current software stack and choose to improve them.
 You can keep iterating this until you get the desirable performance.

+Simulators play a crucial role in robotics for several reasons:

+### 1. Logistics
+- **Cost Efficiency**: Developing and testing in a virtual environment reduces the need for expensive hardware prototypes.
+- **Safety**: Allows for the testing of potentially dangerous scenarios without risk to humans or equipment.
+- **Accessibility**: Facilitates rapid prototyping and debugging, enabling quicker iterations.
+Allows team members to develop and test code in parallel.

+### 2. Algorithmic Validation and Data Generation
+- **Reproducibility & Ground Truth**: Ensures deterministic testing conditions.
+Simulators provide perfect state estimation, which is invaluable for isolating whether an issue is a sensor error or a controller error.
+- **Domain Randomization for Robustness**: Can procedurally vary physical constraints (friction, mass), visual parameters (lighting, textures) and locations of items in an environment to force the model to learn a more robust policy.
+- **Exploration**: Simulators allow you to safely test specific situations like sensor failures, extreme weather conditions or complex human-robot/multi-robot interactions.
+- **Synthetic Data Generation**: For computer vision tasks, simulators can generate thousands of perfectly labeled images (segmentation masks, depth maps, bounding boxes) in seconds, eliminating the massive bottleneck of manual data labeling.

+### 3. Performance Scaling and System Design
+- **Massive Parallelization & Time Scaling**: Simultaneously run thousands of simulation instances to compress years of robot learning into hours.
+Additionally, physics can be "overclocked" to run at multiple times real-time speed or slowed down to sub-millisecond intervals to debug high-speed contact dynamics.
+- **Environment Design & Planning**: Helps determine the optimal layout of a environment before anything is built, identifying traffic bottlenecks or "blind spots" for static sensors.
+- **Hardware-in-the-Loop (HIL) Testing**: Modern simulators allow you to connect actual embedded microcontrollers or flight controllers to the virtual environment.
+This enables testing of real embedded C++ code and communication latency while the physics remain virtual.

 ```mermaid